juniormfreitas/react-container/README.md

 ## The Environment

-This is a simple wordpress environment containing Wordpress and MariaDB images.
+This is a simple Wordpress environment containing Wordpress and MariaDB images.

 Environment variables are used in this project in order to make this infrastructure more flexible, the following variables are used in the `.env` file.